 Section Summary of requirement Req.
 Met?
-Assessment of annual priorities for EMLR WRP area References 8.25 (5) Holders of environmental water to provide information to basin states, including use of water in other water resource plan areas Not applicable No specific watering priorities (as per 8.23).
+Assessment of annual priorities for EMLR WRP area References 8.25 (5) Holders of environmental water to provide information to basin states, including use of water in other water resource plan areas n.a.
+No specific watering priorities (as per 8.23).
 State manages the planned environmental water through the WAPs and licensing system.
 Provision of planned environmental water is not actively managed - instead occurs through interaction between fixed taking rules and limits and climate of the year.
 So planned environmental water that reaches the River Murray and Lake Alexandrina arrives when it rains enough to enable sufficient flows.
-It is not possible to 'actively' manage this flow.
-Not applicable 8.25 (6) Annual watering priorities must be consistent with long-term watering plan Not applicable Currently no long-term watering plan for the regions (not due until 3 years after Basin Plan adoption at latest).
-It is expected that the environmental watering priorities will essentially be the same as the content of the long-term watering strategy for the regions.
-Not applicable 8.26 Provision of annual watering priorities to MDBA by 31 May yes Environmental watering provisions are made across the region via consistent water-taking rules and limits.
+It is not possible to 'actively' manage this flow. n.a.
+8.25 (6) Annual watering priorities must be consistent with long-term watering plan n.a.
+The long-term watering plan for the region was completed in December 2017.
+The environmental watering priorities are essentially the same as the content of the long-term watering plan for the regions. n.a.
+8.26 Provision of annual watering priorities to MDBA by 31 May yes Environmental watering provisions are made across the region via consistent water-taking rules and limits.
 As above